PhilipNelson5/MATH5620/conjugateGradient/manual_conjugate_gradient.md

 ## Description

-`conjugate_gradient` is an algorithm for the numerical solution of particular systems of linear equations, namely those whose matrix is symmetric and positive-definite. `conjugate_gradient` is implemented as an iterative algorithm, applicable to sparse systems that are too large to be handled by a direct implementation.[1](https://en.wikipedia.org/wiki/Conjugate_gradient_method)
+`conjugate_gradient` is an algorithm for the numerical solution of particular systems of linear equations, namely those whose matrix is symmetric and positive-definite. `conjugate_gradient` is implemented as an iterative algorithm, applicable to sparse systems that are too large to be handled by a direct implementation.
+[1](https://en.wikipedia.org/wiki/Conjugate_gradient_method)

 ## Input